Keshavv7/Sentiment-Analysis-Amazon/README.md

 - `SentimentAnalysisModel.ipynb`: Jupyter Notebook that focuses on sentiment analysis using pre-trained models from Hugging Face's Transformers library.
 It loads the cleaned dataset from `DataAnalyzer.ipynb` and performs sentiment predictions using RoBERTa-based models.

-- `Data_for_model` directory consists of training and testing data.
+- `Data_for_model` directory consists of training and testing data after running `DataAnalyzer.ipynb`.

 ## Usage